Skip to Main Content

 Design for the web is always changing and evolving.

-That might give you the impression that trends in web design are unpredictable, but in fact, most current web design trends rise organically as priorities, as users and the web itself changes and grows.
+That might give you the impression that trends in web design are unpredictable, but in fact, most current web design trends rise organically as priorities, as users and the web itself develops and grows.

 This means big changes not just in the way websites look, but how they're planned, created and built too.

-So we're taking a look at some of the best web design trends for 2024, including:
+So we're taking a look at some of the best web design trends for 2025, including:

 1 - AI in web design